-2. Reserve a SIM card or portable wifi
+2. Pocket Wi-Fi or a SIM card

 3. Download useful apps

 It is best to download this before your arrival so that you can get used to using it, ideally before you are desperately trying to communicate with a hotel owner in the middle of nowhere, but you would be really taken aback to see how much these apps have progressed these days.
-For someone who doesn’t know a single word of Japanese it is a real lifesaver.
+For someone who doesn’t know a single word of Japanese, it is a real lifesaver.

-Using an app will also allow you to experience the Japanese language; you might even pick up some easy words to help you on your journey such as:
+Using an app will also allow you to experience the Japanese language; you might even pick up some easy words to help you on your journey, such as:

 ・Sumimasen (excuse me)